mstojek/nlbw2collectd/README.md

 # Export to Influx DB and Grafana

-By exporting data to external Influxdb/Grafana you can get more pleasant charts.
+By exporting data to external Influxdb/Grafana server you can get more pleasant charts.
 Instruction can be found at [Github](https://github.com/mstojek/gociwd)

 ![Grafana RX chart](graphics/Grafana_Nlbwmon_rx_chart.jpg)
 ![Grafana TX chart](graphics/Grafana_Nlbwmon_tx_chart.jpg)